 In September 2015 at the United Nations General Assembly in New York, the Sustainable Development Goals (SDGs) were adopted as an outline for the 2030 Agenda for Sustainable Development.
 17 goals and 169 targets were set, to be achieved within the next 13 years to end poverty, protect the planet, and ensure prosperity for all.
-Environment is embedded in each of the 17 integrated goals, with e-waste specifically linking to a number of these targets.
-Increasing levels of e-waste globally pose challenges for the implementation of the 2030 Agenda for Sustainable Development requiring an efficient approach and coordinated action by the UN system to support countries in their efforts to manage their e-waste in a sustainable manner and to minimise the creation of e-waste.
+The environment is embedded in each of the 17 integrated goals, with e-waste specifically linking to a number of these targets.
+Increasing levels of e-waste globally pose challenges for the implementation of the 2030 Agenda for Sustainable Development, requiring an efficient approach and coordinated action by the UN system to support countries in their efforts to manage their e-waste in a sustainable manner and to minimise the creation of e-waste.

-The question of where and how UN and related entities could best contribute to supporting Member States and other stakeholders in achieving the areas in which e-waste relates to the SDGs, may still require some fine tuning.
-This may include establishing national laws, education and law enforcement pertaining to e-waste - and ensuring these are not simply guidelines; or, linking with governments and ministries, and establishing platforms in order to review existing national policies and e-waste management systems, to provide expertise on developing waste management schemes, preventive measures and infrastructure and sharing best practices.
+The question of where and how UN and related entities can best support Member States and other stakeholders in achieving the areas in which e-waste relates to the SDGs, may still require some fine tuning.
+This may include establishing national laws, education and law enforcement pertaining to e-waste, and ensuring that these are not simply guidelines.
+This may also include linking with governments and ministries to establish platforms in order to review existing national policies and e-waste management systems, to provide expertise on developing e-waste management schemes, preventive measures and infrastructure, and the sharing of best practices.

 In particular, targets 3.9.
 8.3, 8.8, 11.6, 12.4 and 12.5 relate to the issues associated with e-waste.
-This relationship involves the link between deaths and illnesses, and hazardous substances across their life-cycle; decent work and labour rights; air quality and municipal waste management; and, the reduction of waste generation through use of the waste hierarchy.
+This relationship involves the link between deaths and illnesses, and hazardous substances across their life-cycle; decent work and labour rights; air quality and municipal waste management; and the reduction of waste generation through use of the waste hierarchy.
 At the same time, it is possible that the proper implementation of parts of the 2030 Agenda could generate new e-waste issues.
-The large-scale roll-out of renewable energy technologies, including solar PV cells, batteries and grid equipment etc., will improve the lives of many but may equally generate increasing amounts of e-waste.
+The large-scale roll-out of renewable energy technologies, including solar photo-voltaic cells, batteries, grid equipment, etc., will improve the lives of many but may equally generate increasing amounts of e-waste.